ministryofjustice/moj-frontend/docs/get-involved/suggest-a-change.md

   key: Suggest a change or give feedback
   parent: Get involved
   order: 30
-  excerpt: 'Help improve the MoJ Design System by suggesting changes to building blocks.'
+  excerpt: "Help improve the MoJ Design System by suggesting changes to building blocks."
 ---

 Help improve the MoJ Design System by suggesting a change to a building block.